CALIPSO-project/SPINacc/README.md

 * cd SPINacc
 * If you want to stay on the main code skip this point, otherwise do : git checkout your_branch
 * Create an execution directory: mkdir EXE_DIR
-* Chose the test you want to launch.
+* Choose the test you want to launch.
 In DEF_TRUNK/MLacc.def: in config[3] section put 1 (for test 1), in config[7] section put 0,  in config[5] section put your path to your EXE_DIR
 * In job : setenv dirpython '/your/path/to/SPINacc/' and setenv dirdef 'DEF_Trunk/'
-* Download the reference produced files files for reprodcibility on ZENODO to '/your/path/to/reference/'
+* Download the reference produced files files for reprodcibility on ZENODO (here: link) to '/your/path/to/reference/'
 * In tests/config.py you have to modify: test_path=/your/path/to/SPINacc/EXE_DIR/
 * Also in tests/config.py you have to modify: reference_path='/home/surface10/mrasolon/files_for_zenodo/reference/EXE_DIR/' to reference_path='/your/path/to/reference/'
 * Then launch via qsub -q short job, for test 1